An Ode To The Heartwarming Absurdity of ‘Brooklyn Nine-Nine’

 You can’t disregard the fact that despite being a silly love-fest, the show has also tackled some pretty big societal issues.
 Captain Holt’s arc as an out gay black man is both powerful and touching, and multiple episodes dive deep into the structural inequality he has had to deal with.
 There’s an amazing episode about racial profiling, which was really only possible because there’s actually more than one black cop on the show.
 Recently, Detective Rosa Diaz very classily came out as bisexual on the show, which set the internet ablaze with gratefulness at that kind of representation.
 It’s an important show!

-Basically, Brooklyn Nine-Nine is a rare unicorn of a comedy, which we will all be poorer for losing.
-Let’s hope someone rescues the it.
+Basically, Brooklyn Nine-Nine is a rare unicorn of a comedy, which had an excellent run.

 Patrick Lenton is an author and staff writer at Junkee.
 He tweets @patricklenton.